The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Precise Results and Examples

+is a martingale (see~\cite{ethier2009markov}).
+By extension, a time dependent function is said to belong to the associated domain if the above holds true for the extension $t \mapsto (X_t,t)$ with generator $L+\partial_t$.

 All constructed martingales are implicitly modified into their \textit{c\`adl\`ag} version (which is possible because the filtration is right-continuous).
 Note that with practically no loss of generality it is possible to restrict to \textit{c\`adl\`ag} processes for a well-chosen Polish topology of $E$, and to domains consisting only of continuous bounded functions: $\mathcal D(L) \subset C_b(E)$.
-This will render all the here constructed processes automatically \textit{c\`adl\`ag}.
+This will render all the processes constructed here automatically \textit{c\`adl\`ag}.